vmware-archive/cabin/README.md

+> **NOTE** This project is currently not under active development.

-> **WARNING** The project is currently in a transition phase.
+> The project is currently in a transition phase.
 There are known issues with Kubernetes 1.8/1.9 clusters.
 There is no ETA to fix those issues but we are trying to find a sustainable path.
 As always PR welcome.
 Thanks for your understanding.

 # Cabin, the mobile app for [Kubernetes](https://kubernetes.io)